Madison Chock, Evan Bates eye first ice dance win at figure skating worlds

 In the women’s event, Japan’s Kaori Sakamoto is the alpha.
 There is also 16-year-old American Isabeau Levito.
 The crowd will no doubt root for Japan’s Mai Mihara, who won December’s Grand Prix Final, the biggest victory of her career, one which could have ended while she was hospitalized seven years ago.

-It’s very likely that either a Japanese pair wins a world title for the first time (Riku Miura and Ryuichi Kihara), or defending champs Alexa Knierim and Brandon Frazier become the first Americans to win two world titles in the event.
-Knierim and Frazier, who may retire after this season, are competing three weeks after Todd Sand, one of their coaches, suffered a heart attack.
-Another medal possibility is a team that includes a 2000 World junior medalist in singles who came out of a 15-year retirement.
+A Japanese pair won a world title for the first time (Riku Miura and Ryuichi Kihara).
+Americans Alexa Knierim and Brandon Frazier, last year’s champs, took silver in what may be their final worlds.
+They are likely to retire after this season.
+They also competed three weeks after Todd Sand, one of their coaches, suffered a heart attack.
+A team that just missed the medals included a 2000 World junior medalist in singles who came out of a 15-year retirement.

 Chock and Bates look to join 2014 Olympic champions Meryl Davis and Charlie White as the lone Americans to win a senior world title in ice dance.
 In 2011, when they first partnered, Chock and Bates joined a training group that included all of the reigning world medalists, led by the reigning champions Davis and White.